gyrogovernance/apps/README.md

 Compatible with ChatGPT, Claude, Gemini, LMArena, Poe, or any chat interface - no special access required.

 ### 🤝 Knowledge Commons
-Export validated findings to contribute to open governance research under CC0 license.
+Export inspected findings to contribute to open governance research under CC0 license.

+### 🕵️‍♂️ Lie Detection Mode
+Quickly inspect for deception using aperture analysis from your Hodge decomposition framework—spot scripted lies or chaotic fabrications in just 3-6 turns.

 ---